BobbyBurt/TappyTappyBoneyeard/LEVEL_EDITING.md

 ### Tappy Tappy Boneyard
 # Level Editing guide - WIP

 The following is a guide to creating levels for Tappy Tappy Boneyard.
-First is a practical guide on the techincal steps, then is a list of level design tips.

-Note that the level creation process was not intended to be used externally; It isn't foolproof. **Carefully follow bold instructions or else the game may crash.** Several aspects of the level creation process are inconsistent or inconvinent.

-**Names of objects and custom properties are case-sensitive.**
+Custom level creation & loading is not an officially supported feature, but it's possible through the same process that the official levels were made by. **Carefully follow bold instructions to avoid game errors or crashes.**

 For setup, make sure you download / clone this repository.
 The `Levels` folder in the project's root contains all the game's levels and test maps.
 Make sure you download and familiarize yourself with the Tiled level editor.

+In the Levels folder, you'll find a .tmx file for each official level.
+These are Tiled project files which are set up a certain way.
+To create a new level, copy template.tmx and open it.

 Each TTB level tilemap has three layers: `elements`, `Tile Layer 1` and `Tile Layer 2`. **Do not rename these layers.**